-Different reminders are a great addition to your daily routine.
+- Different reminders are a great addition to your daily routine.
 For example, if you decide to give time blocking a try you will need some time to get used to it.
 Why not set up timers to signal the beginnings and ends of different blocks?

-Reminders are also great while you’re getting used to logging time in general.
+- Reminders are also great while you’re getting used to logging time in general.
 For example, we can forget the most basic things, such as turning our time tracker on.
 Set up a reminder at the start of your business hours to make sure this never happens.

-Automatic idle detectors can be useful if you want to report time more precisely.
+- Automatic idle detectors can be useful if you want to report time more precisely.
 Sometimes people will forget to turn their tracker back on after an unplanned pause.
 However, if their time tracking calculator turns on as you start typing or using your mouse you can avoid this hassle altogether.

 14. Round Tracked Time Up and Approximate It When Needed

 Even if you happen to know such an elusive individual, the level and quality of their work have to vary throughout the day.
 As we have already mentioned, most employers understand this.

 That is why most people round their logged time up.
 The most common practice is to round up to the nearest 15 minute period (even though in some specific cases, this amount can vary).

 In simple terms – if a task or a break takes 15 minutes or more you should log it.
 On the other hand, if it only takes a couple of minutes you should just count it as a part of your previous or following task.

 In these cases, you should do an approximation when logging your time.
 If your company uses an automatic timer, you should be able to enter the approximated time manually.

-21. When to Log Time?
+15. When to Log Time?

 Some people prefer to track their tasks as they go.
 Others, on the other hand, swear by logging their time once a day.
 Either way, everyone agrees you should do it on a daily level and not wait for the end of the week.